An Evening of Blue

 “I opened it to find a broken man.
 Brew lay on the floor, sobbing.
 I threw my books on my desk and stepped forward, for a moment uncertain of my duties.

 “‘Brew, what’s wrong?
 Are you all right?’
-I said.
+I asked.
 He turned his head to look at me.
 But I don’t think he saw me, not then.
 I knelt, and put my hand on his back.

 “‘Brew,’ I said, ‘It’s all right.
 Everything’s all right.”
 I helped him to a sitting position, and he stared at my face.
 I saw a flicker of something in his eyes.